Saturday 3 March 2012

 A Trip To Sholaiyar Dam, Tamil Nadu (Unexplored Lands)

-One weekend, we decided to take a road trip to Sholaiyar Dam after hearing about the beautiful scenery along the Pollachi-Valparai-Sholaiyar Dam route.
-We left early to avoid traffic and enjoyed the pleasant weather as we drove past rows of windmill turbines in the Pollachi-Udumalpet belt.
+One particular weekend, we decided to embark on a road trip to Sholaiyar Dam, enticed by the tales of its breathtaking scenery along the Pollachi-Valparai-Sholaiyar Dam route.
+To avoid the weekend traffic, we set off early and relished in the delightful weather as we passed by rows of windmill turbines in the Pollachi-Udumalpet area.

 The Windmills On the way

-As we made our way up the Ghat road of the Annamalai hills, we marveled at the tea estates covering the hills like green carpets.
-After reaching Valparai, we had a quick meal at a local restaurant before heading to the Sholaiyar IB guest house for the weekend.
+As we ascended the Ghat road of the Annamalai hills, we were captivated by the tea estates that blanketed the hills like green carpets.
+Upon reaching Valparai, we swiftly dined at a local eatery before making our way to the Sholaiyar IB guest house for our weekend retreat.

-The guest house offered a stunning view of the Sholaiyar Dam, one of the deepest dam in Asia.
-We spent our time walking around the serene surroundings and admiring the beauty of the dam and the nearby Upper and Lower Nirar dams.
+The guest house afforded us a magnificent view of the Sholaiyar Dam, which stands as one of the deepest dams in all of Asia.
+Our time was spent strolling through the tranquil surroundings, marveling at the dam's beauty, as well as the nearby Upper and Lower Nirar dams.

 The View Of The Tea Estates